-About four years ago the charity began actively marketing legacies and now produces marketing materials (including videos), trains staff to talk about gifts in wills and has joined the U.K.’s Remember a Charity coalition.
+From 2013, the charity began actively marketing legacies and now produces marketing materials (including videos), trains staff to talk about gifts in wills and has joined the U.K.’s Remember a Charity coalition.
 The charity's annual legacy fundraising budget (excluding salaries for Clark and one junior colleague) is worth 0.02 percent of the return generated from legacies each year.

 Rather than a full-on campaign, says Clark, talking about wills involves a “drip-drip”-type of communication, so that supporters become increasingly used to the idea of considering leaving a gift.

 Year-round, this includes Facebook posts (which are not targeted to any specific age group) and adverts in the charity’s magazine.
 In September, the charity runs a Gifts in Wills awareness month, which coincides with the annual Remember a Charity Week.
 The Trust’s efforts in September 2014, which included offering a free will-writing service to supporters, resulted in 212 new legacy enquiries and about 80 wills written, 75 percent of which included a gift to Cystic Fibrosis Trust.

 This year, the Trust will contact 12,000 of its supporters to offer them a free will-writing service, in partnership with the National Free Wills Network (supporters can take advantage of the service with no obligation to include the Cystic Fibrosis Trust).
 The charity is also organizing its first focus groups, in three cities, to get supporters’ feedback on how it can better promote legacy giving.